sapphicsiren/DATA_440_Final_Project/README.md

 For this first stage of the project, I am focused on just classifying the dipeptides as either cis or trans isomers.

 ### *Project Context*
-In the directory titles 'slides' there is a slideshow pdf which includes some background chemistry information along with an explanation for how this project is set-up.
+In the directory titled 'slides' there is a slideshow pdf which includes some background chemistry information along with an explanation for how this project is set-up.

 ## **The Data**